sunnyraindev/Wallpaper-Engine-Automation/README.md

 [ Make sure to allow the exe in Windows Defender when the notification shows up because it flags it as Trojan:Win32/Bearfoos.A!ml ]

-Simple tool to automate changing your wallpaper engine wallpaper
+Simple tool to automate changing your wallpaper engine wallpaper based on time of day